njxwang/Windsor/docs/arguments.md

 	.InsertTyped<IService>(new MyService());
 ```

-:information_source: **Typed arguments are matched exactly:** When you don't specify the type of the argument it's concrete type will be used.
+:information_source: **Typed arguments are matched exactly:** When you don't specify the type of the argument, its concrete type will be used.
 For example, if you pass a `MemoryStream` it will only match to a dependency of type `MemoryStream`, but not of the base type `Stream`.
 If you want to match it to `Stream` specify the type explicitly.

 #### Named and/or Typed Arguments Collection